yuzhayo/yuz-/replit.md

 This is a React-based monorepo containing multiple applications with a shared component library.
 The project uses Vite for build tooling, TypeScript for type safety, and Tailwind CSS for styling.
 The main application is a Launcher app built with Pixi.js for interactive graphics.

 ## Project Structure
-- **apps/Launcher/**: Main launcher application with Pixi.js-based interactive interface
+- **Launcher/**: Main launcher application with Pixi.js-based interactive interface (moved from apps/Launcher/)
 - **apps/0Setting/**: Settings module application
 - **apps/1Meng/**: Meng module application
 - **apps/3Database/**: Database module application